 Childhood Chores That Have Gone Extinct

-I had spring, summer and fall chores that I hated as a kid.
+I had spring, summer and fall chores that I hated as a kid growing up in the 50's and early 60's.
 Now I look back at them as long lost traditions.
 I don’t think modern kids have to worry about them.
 Oh, we had the normal chores of lawn mowing, leaf raking and snow shoveling, but I’m talking about different chores.

 We had wooden storm doors and windows that we’d have to change seasonally.
 Not like today’s vinyl windows that you just slide up and down.
 I mean, one person would stand inside and unhook them, another would stand outside to hold them so they wouldn’t fall.
 Then we had to lug them into the cellar for storage.
 The house I grew up in had 27 windows!